Home Decor Storage Room Reveal – with tips and ideas to get organized

 This wall is the largest and the hardest working.

 You can see that items are almost touching the ceiling.
-I made every effort to store my things in away that I utilized every cubic foot of storage, not just the horizontal!
+I made every effort to store my things in a way that utilized every cubic foot of storage, not just the horizontal!

 Specialty risers provided more “stackability”.